The fact that you are on this page means you have an interest in China. So do we!

 So, why China?
 This is usually the first question we get asked.
 China is the world’s second largest economy and seems to have so many resources and so much capacity to help the poor.
 So, why do we help?
 What people forget is that China is also the world’s most populated country, responsible for one fifth of the world’s population.
 That’s a lot of people.
 And no matter how progressive a country’s government is (and China’s government is incredibly progressive) there will always be gaps.
 And this is where the nonprofit sector has a role to play.

-Captivating International, as a foreign registered organization, works to support registered on-the-ground Chinese organizations with a good track record in China.
-Having worked in China since 2006, we’ve realized that our strengths and best contribution as an international charity is it to help identify and support local issues with local (and proven) solutions.
-There is so much progressive work already taking place, however, the constant challenges these incredible grassroots organizations face always come down to (1) expertise on how to run a charity efficiently and transparently; and, (2) a lack of financial support from local groups.
+Captivating International, as a foreign charity, works under the financial oversight and project control of the Shenzhen Charity Federation (SCF).
+All our China based projects are approved by the SCF and we only work with registered and approved on-the-ground Chinese organizations.
+Having worked in China since 2006, we’ve realized that our strengths and best contribution as an international charity are to help identify and support local issues with local (and proven) solutions.
+There is so much progressive work already taking place, however, the constant challenges these incredible grassroots organizations face always come down to (1) expertise on how to administratively run a charity efficiently and transparently; and, (2) a lack of financial support from local groups.
 In essence, the world of charity starts with good-hearted people passionate about addressing a particular problem – only to come unstuck because they are either not administratively sound or they lack financial stability.
 We exist to work with these organizations – taking their good work helping a few and helping to transition it to great work helping many.

 We have grown to genuinely love China: it’s people, it’s passion, and it’s persistence to see things through.
 It is a country that truly honors family, takes a high moral ground on so many issues, and has at the very heart its desire to protect and support its people.